Friday, April 29, 2005

 It's just the radio...**

 And in the silence I return to being 46 and a little stiff in my joints and so far away from being 17 years old in my family's house.
-But happy.
-So very, very happy because of who God has become to me and our history together.
-And because of this life He has given me like a present.
+But happy because of who God has become to me and our history together.

-And slowly the ache goes away--all the useless wishes that Karen had had a happy life, too.
-I wish I could play her songs and feel pure, pure joy.
-But there's always that ache in her voice and in my memories of her.
+And slowly the ache fades--all the useless wishes that Karen had had a happy life, also.
+I wish I could play her songs and feel pure joy, but there's always that ache in her voice and in my memories of her.

 **Bits of Karen's Superstar and other songs can be heard here.
 Scroll down the page.